bigcode-project/bigcodebench/README.md

 BigCodeBench is an **_easy-to-use_** benchmark for solving **_practical_** and **_challenging_** tasks via code.
 It aims to evaluate the true programming capabilities of large language models (LLMs) in a more realistic setting.
 The benchmark is designed for HumanEval-like function-level code generation tasks, but with much more complex instructions and diverse function calls.

+There are two splits in BigCodeBench:
+- `Complete`: Thes split is designed for code completion based on the comprehensive docstrings.
+- `Instruct`: The split works for the instruction-tuned and chat models only, where the models are asked to generate a code snippet based on the natural language instructions.
+The instructions only contain necessary information, and require more complex reasoning.

 ### Why BigCodeBench?

 BigCodeBench focuses on task automation via code generation with *diverse function calls* and *complex instructions*, with: